the13fools/lets-get-lost/pages/connection.md

 If you have ideas for potential collaborations or want to otherwise contribute, contact <a href="mailto:fool@foolzone.com?Subject=Let's%20be%20friends!" target="_top">fool@foolzone.com</a>.

 I am interested in running this class again now that a detailed set of notes exists.
-It would greatly improve this site and would likely produce all sorts of interesting artifacts.
-If you or someone you know could facilitate that (or could provide a workshop to prototype a totally different class), I'd love to hear from you.
+It has the promise to produce all manner of interesting artifacts.
+If you or someone you know could facilitate this (or could provide a workshop to prototype a totally different class), I'd love to hear from you.